Militants attack Egyptian mosque, kill at least 235 people

-The startling bloodshed in the town of Bir al-Abd also wounded at least 109, according to the state news agency, and it offered the latest sign that, despite more than three years of fighting in Sinai, the Egyptian government has failed to deter an IS-led insurgency.
+The startling bloodshed in the town of Bir al-Abd also wounded at least 109, according to the state news agency.
+It offered the latest sign that, despite more than three years of fighting in Sinai, the Egyptian government has failed to deter an IS-led insurgency.

 President Abdel-Fattah el-Sissi vowed that the attack "will not go unpunished" and that Egypt would persevere with its war on terrorism.
 But he did not specify what new steps might be taken.